A focus on

 Comfortable clothing is highly recommended for pelvic floor therapy treatment sessions.
 This is due to the activities that may be required throughout the session.
 You need to be able to move freely without restriction.
 Think about what you would wear to the gym and then decide on your clothing for pelvic floor therapy.
 The same goes for your choice of shoes.
 Opt for comfortable footwear with plenty of support.
 A pair of sneakers will do just fine for your therapy sessions, skip the heels and loafers.
 Consider wearing a pair of warm socks or at least bringing a pair with you.
 Some therapy sessions may require the removal of articles of clothing, leaving you with bare feet.
 You will be given a sheet to cover yourself but your feet may need additional covering of their own to stay warm.

 We have two offices in Manhattan.
-The closest, our Downtown office, is located at 156 William Street, just two miles from the exit ramp of the Brooklyn Bridge.
+Our Downtown office, is located at 156 William Street, just two miles from the exit ramp of the Brooklyn Bridge.

 Using the word “massage” doesn't quite get to the heart of what we do here at Beyond Basics.
 That's why we prefer the term “manual therapy”, because our physiotherapists conduct soft tissue mobilization techniques and trigger point release or myofascial release to manipulate the muscles of the pelvic floor.
 Muscles only function correctly when they are receiving sufficient blood flow, we accomplish this through manual techniques to reduce myofascial restrictions and decrease spasm/tone.
 The majority of these muscles are located within the body, so manual therapies will usually require internal vaginal or internal rectal manipulations.
 The muscles of the pelvic floor are located around the urethra, bladder, anorectal and genital areas, so when there is a restriction or complication in the muscles, nerves, and organs in this region, the common result is dysfunction in the form of bladder or bowel issues, abdomino-pelvic pain or discomfort, and sexual dysfunction.